-Find a dentist, review benefits, download or print an ID card, and much more through the Consumer Toolkit®, available 24/7.
+Find a dentist, review benefits, download or print an ID card, and much more through Member Portal, available 24/7.

 Delta Dental has affordable individual dental plan options available for you.
 These plans make it easy to receive Delta Dental coverage and protect your health.